18F/health-tracking-course/collections/_courses/one/reportout.md

 Take a half hour and go back through your notebook from this course sequence.
 As you do, make a list of things you learned or reflected on what helped you question and to listen to states and vendors.
 What things did we read, view, and discuss that helped you advance your ability to ask (and assess) whether you are being bullshitted?
 Make a note for each of the 4 lessons.

 What was most surprising?
 What did you find most valuable?
-What practices or next steps do you hope to take as a state officer based on the material you've learned and discussed as a group?
+What practices or next steps do you hope to take as a {{site.productowner}} based on the material you've learned and discussed as a group?

 ## Discuss and report out (1h, in group)